-Just eight days later her rich streak of form continued as she lowered her Romanian marathon record to 2:21:30 when finishing second in in Chicago.
+Just eight days later, her rich streak of form continued as she lowered her Romanian marathon record to 2:21:30 when finishing second in Chicago.

 Edmonton was not quite the end of her World Half Marathon Championships journey.
 The following year she won silver in the rebranded World Road Running Championships held over 20km in Debrecen.